 When you were born, people looked at your genitals and decided that you were a girl or boy based on what they saw.

 If you do identify with that gender, you’re cisgender, or “cis.”

-For example, if you were born with a penis and identify as a man, you’re a cisgender man.
+For example, if you were born with a penis and identify as a male, you’re a cisgender man.

-Similarly, if you were born with a vagina and identify as a woman, you’re a cisgender woman.
+Similarly, if you were born with a vagina and identify as a female, you’re a cisgender woman.